HorikitaSuzuneTsundere/hori-ai-setup/README.md

 # 🔧 OpenCode Setup

-A minimal, modern development environment powered by Bun, Node.js, and the OpenCode CLI, with a fast terminal and a plugin-based workflow on top.
+A minimal, modern development environment powered by Bun, Node.js, Rust, and the OpenCode CLI, with a fast terminal and a plugin-based workflow on top.
 Follow the steps below to get everything installed and configured.

 ---